1941 Auckland Rugby League season: Round 5

 Despite heavy rain during the week the Carlaw Park fields were still in good conditions.
 Alan Sayers scored a remarkable 7 tries for Richmond in their match against Papakura which was a senior club record.
+Abbie Graham was on military leave and played a "brilliant game" in the Richmond five eighths.
+It was to be his final war before he went away to war.
+Up to this point he had played approximately 46 senior games for them scoring 22 tries.
+He returned to the side after the war and played for Auckland and then made his debut for New Zealand in 1947.
 Joe Cootes played for Manukau after moving up from Wellington but was said to be returning to Wellington that week.
+The side was missing their large forward, Marsh, but Steve Watene played his first game of the season.